overdev/raylibpyctbg/raylibpyctbg/BUILDCOMMANDS.md

 ```

-### `-snakecase` Option
+### `snakecase*` Options

-By default the C naming convention will be kept in the binding code, but this option allows python naming convention to be applied where necessary.
+By default the Python naming convention will be kept in the binding code, but this option allows C naming convention to be applied if and where necessary.

-Default:
+With `snakecaseFunctions` disabled:
 ```python
 def IsKeyPressed(key):
     # ...
 ```

-_Snakecased_ names:
+With `snakecaseFunctions` enabled:
 ```python
 def is_key_pressed(key):
     # ...
 ```

+There are also options for changing the case of function parameters, structure fields and properties.

-### `-attribSwizzling` Option
+### `attribSwizzling` Option

 This option causes some raylib types to be added a feature common in OpenGL Shading Language vectors.
 With this option `Vector2`, `Vector3`, `Vector4`, `Color` and `Rectangle` attributes can be mixed together as a single attribute: